Growing Our Linseed (Flaxseed)

 How do you dry the seed?

-The linseed is protected from vermin and birds in a sealed store and pitfall taps are used to monitor any unwanted insect activity.
+The linseed (flaxseed) is protected from vermin and birds in a sealed store, and pitfall taps are used to monitor any unwanted insect activity.